Charles-Chrismann/gbats/README.md

 - [x] Update the iterface to allow saving savestate by providing file path
 - [ ] Fix workers for node
 - [ ] Frame by frame advance
+- [ ] proide a way to setup a custom screen rendering method
+- [ ] ugrade SoftwareRender.freeze